Algific talus slope: Distribution

 The only sites in Wisconsin are "the Western Coulee and Ridges Ecological Landscape in western Grant County and are within a few miles of the Mississippi River".

 The great majority of the protected sites are closed to the general public, and in fact, are notably undocumented on the net, in order to keep them out of the eye of those who would vandalize them.
 One place that can be visited, however, is Bixby State Preserve, in southwestern Clayton County, Iowa.

 Endangered and threatened species

 The Iowa Pleistocene Snail was believed extinct until it was discovered on algific talus slopes in northeast Iowa in 1955.
 Placed on the Endangered Species List in 1977, Congress created the Driftless Area National Wildlife Refuge in 1989 to protect this species, as well as other threatened and relict species.
 Much of this refuge was carved out of pre-existing protected areas, most notably the Upper Mississippi River National Wildlife and Fish Refuge.
-The Northern monkshood is a threatened wildflower in the buttercup family (Ranunculaceae) occurring in the Driftless Area as well as in New York State and receives similar protection.
+The Northern monkshood, a wildflower in the buttercup family (Ranunculaceae), occurs only in the Driftless Area, New York, and Ohio.
+Northern monkshood is listed in the Endangered Species Act.
 Algific talus slopes have also been posited to harbor rare lichen species.